 Ms. Dropkin has a J.D. from S.U.N.Y. at Buffalo and a B.S. from Cornell University.
 She is admitted to practice in New York and Washington, D.C.

-Mr. Fleisher joined the firm’s New York office in 2000 and was elected partner in 2008.
+Adam joined the firm in firm’s New York office in 2000 and became a partner in 2008.
 He was resident in the firm’s London office from 2001 to 2005, when he returned to New York.
-Mr. Fleisher received a J.D. degree from Yale Law School and a B.A. from Harvard University.
-He is a member of the Bar in New York.

 Head of Legal, America